jsdelivrbot/openarch-d8/README.md

 * justify people text and probably all body texts.
 * give each thumbnail flexslider slideshow random delay/speed (see [here](http://stackoverflow.com/questions/28854459/how-to-randomize-slideshow-speed-in-flexslider?rq=1) and [here](http://stackoverflow.com/questions/13269438/flexslider-different-slideshow-speed-on-each-slide))
 * add 1.5x multipliers for mobile (supports android)
+* convert press type to publication. (prob too late for that)
+* icon class should not use em for font-size.
+* change all link fields to field_link.
+* event node page relations duplicates.
+* delete fields from page content type, or prob should just delete content type.
+* update responsive image sizes for events wider/widest/full
+* consider fullpage slideshow at node page? then smaller responsive images sizes...

 #### ISSUES: